 The stunning Diagonal Avenue runs through this district, marking one of the mail hallways of the city.
 In fact, few cities in the world have such a beautiful entrance as Barcelona has in this part of town.

-How to be a local in Les Corts
+What to do in Les Corts

-This busy avenue can be of high contrast compared to other parts of Les Corts, which are rather more calm and keep a small town atmosphere.
-Just a few blocks away from Diagonal, lies one of the most charming and traditional squares of Les Corts.
-Far from the touristic spots, the Concordia square could be well considered the heart of Les Corts.
+Other parts of Les Corts are rather more calm and keep a small town atmosphere.
+Just a few blocks away from Diagonal avenue, lies one of the most charming and traditional squares of this district.

 Any given day at sunset is the best time to visit this square, that’s when all the locals stroll around the neighborhood to chat and have a beer with tapas in any given bar.

-How to get there:
+How to get there